Enhance the Stereo Image of Your Drum Tracks

 The first thing to do would be to add a sense of space to the drum section by using a more-less simple room reverb.
 For this task, we have chosen the plugin called ValhallaRoom.
 It is a great and simple tool for achieving the desired result.

-We won’t go too deep with the explanation of ValhallaRoom`s parameters and possibilities.
-It is more vital for you to understand the setting of parameters needed for our purpose.
-As you can see, the Mix is set to a rather low value, PreDelay is 0, and the Room Size is pretty small (a bit more than 1 s).
+We won't go too deep with explaining ValhallaRoom's parameters and possibilities.
+You need to understand the setting of parameters required for our purpose.
+As you can see, the mix is set to a relatively low value, PreDelay is 0, and the Room Size is pretty small (a bit more than 1 s).
 Furthermore, the Hi-cut filter is set to about 600 Hz, and the Depth is at 0 as well.
-All these settings give us a pretty tight sounding reverb sound, which will increase the stereo image of our drum section and introduces some liveliness.
-So, let’s hear the difference between unprocessed and processed drum section now.
+All these settings give us a pretty tight-sounding reverb sound, which will increase the stereo image of our drum section and introduce some liveliness.
+So, let's hear the difference between unprocessed and processed drum sections now.

 ~Drum Section - Unprocessed